sumnoon/Discord-Bot-Challange/README.md

 # Discord-Bot-Challange
-Discord Bot Building with gradual challange
+Planning to build discord bot with gradual difficulties.
+Will be using Python.